-ie statutes of minitations for each degree program offered are as follows.

 Master of Divinity 6 years

-Joint CST/ETSC Master of Divinity 7 years
+CST/ETSC Master of Divinity 7 years

-Master of Arts 4 years
+Master of Arts/Master of Theological Studies 4 years

-Concurrent/Dual Master of Divinity/Master of Arts 7 years
+Concurrent/Dual Master of Divinity/M.A./M.T.S.
+7 years

 Mentoring Doctor of Ministry 5 years

 Doctor of Ministry in Practical Theology of

-Healing, Reconciliation, and Transformation 6 years
+Healing, Reconciliation, and Transformation 5 years

+Doctor of Ministry in Spiritual Renewal, Contemplative 5 years

+Practices and Strategic Leadership

 Ph.D. in Practical Theology (48 units) 7 years

 Ph.D. in Religion (48 units) 7 years

-^{} Ph D students have 4 years to complete the requirements for Advancement to Candidacy, and 3 years to complete the dissertation.
+Ph D students have 4 years to complete the requirements for Advancement to Candidacy, and 3 years to complete the dissertation.